 Do You Need a Prescription for Revolution?

 You will need a prescription from your veterinarian to purchase Revolution.
 If you decide to shop around to find cheaper prices online, most online pharmacies will be able to contact your veterinarian to verify your prescription, or they may have you email or upload a copy of your valid prescription.

 All Cats Can Benefit from Protection

 Some owners may believe that their pets don't need protection from fleas, mosquitos and other pests because they keep their cats indoors.
 However, parasites can make their way into homes and infest pets.
-According to KnowHeartworms.org, about 28 percent of cats diagnosed with heartworm in a North Carolina study were indoor only cats.
+A study of cats in North Carolina diagnosed with heartworm found that only 28 percent were indoor only cats.
 So in the long run, it may be best to err on the side of prevention rather than wait for your pet to develop a problem.
 Ask your vet for advice.